our school information

 Shirley Primary is a fabulous, multi-cultural school where we encourage all of our S*T*A*R learners to reach for the stars, whaia te iti kahurangi!
 We do this by Striving for excellence, Taking responsibility, Actively collaborating and showing Respect.

-Our school wide focus for this year is called "Footsteps".
+Our school wide focus for 2017 is HOME

-We will be focusing on working together to create a sense of belonging at Shirley Primary School.
-Looking at what it means to be an active, caring superstar, embracing our many and varied cultures and backgrounds which make us so special and what we need from each other and our school community to be successful in our friendships, learning and activities.
+Throughout Term One we will be focusing on working together to create a sense of belonging at Shirley Primary School.
+Looking at what it means to be part of our home-bases, class spaces and school community.
+How we use different spaces within the school and the ways we embrace our many and varied cultures and backgrounds.
+Our special focus is on how each student can feel at home in our school.